dmowcomber/go-cec/README.md

 # go-cec

-A Golang CEC Dockerfile for the Raspberry Pi
+A Golang CEC Dockerfile for the Raspberry Pi that has Golang and libcec installed.

 ## Pull image
 ```bash